libktx/ktx/async/README.md

 If using any coroutines-related classes results in a `java.lang.NoClassDefFoundError` exception, make sure that the backend module correctly picks up transitive dependencies of the core module.
-In particular, this error can be seen on iOS when using RoboVM if the core dependencies are not correctly included by the iOS backend module.
+In particular, this error can be seen on iOS with RoboVM if `kotlinx-coroutines-core` or `ktx-async` are included as `implementation` dependencies in the core Gradle module instead of `api`.

 `ktx-async` was tested on desktop, Android and iOS, and should work on every major platform.
+If you encounter any issues with launching the coroutines, do not hesitate to create an [issue](https://github.com/libktx/ktx/issues).

 #### Coroutines